 To officially withdraw from University of the Potomac, a student must inform the Student Retention and Services Department at studentservices@potomac.edu and complete the Withdrawal form.
 Only an approved Withdrawal form constitutes an official withdrawal.
-(See the Refund Policy for financial obligations incurred when withdrawing from the University.)
+(See the Refund Policy in the University of the Potomac course catalog for financial obligations incurred when withdrawing from the University).